CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/Time.md

 The mentioned functionality can be done with raw JavaScript or typescript for better type conditioning, to save your project the space and having a more generic way of dealing with time your own way.

+***Please Note:*** These functions have been mirrored from MomentJS and function just as MomentJS's functions do however now have the customisation abilities and less package dependencies.

 ### Find the current day of the week